chaunceygardiner/weewx-weatherboard/docs/configuration.md

 locales, among others — is too many characters for the corner it sits in and wraps onto a second line.
 The clock is set in 95px monospace, in a footer cell 65% of the board's width.
-The lever there is `LANG` too — not the `fields` line, for the reason below.
+The lever there is `LANG` too — not the declaration, for the reason below.

-The format cannot be pinned from the `fields` line.
-The board looks for the `%X` spelling specifically, so putting a different strftime string there — `current.dateTime.format("%H:%M:%S")`, say — does not reformat the clock: it removes the field the board reads, and the corner falls back to `??:??:??` until you put `%X` back.  `LANG` is the only lever on the format.
+The format cannot be pinned by editing the declaration.
+The board looks for the `%X` spelling specifically, so putting a different strftime string there —
+`current.dateTime.format("%H:%M:%S")`, say — does not reformat the clock: it removes the field the board reads, and the corner falls back to `??:??:??` until you put `%X` back.  `LANG` is the only lever on the format.